Our job is to keep Northland’s harbours and lakes safe for everyone to enjoy.

 We coordinate events on the water to ensure that they don't clash, and that appropriate safety precautions have been taken.

-If you are planning an event, like a race, speed trial or competition on the harbour, please call us first.
+If you are planning an event, like a race, speed trial or competition on the harbour, please call us or register your harbour or coast special event first.